argonautproject/subscriptions/Formal/Formal-Subscription-Documentation-(-to-go-in-FHIR-Spec-).md

   - Server sends a "ping :id" message to notify the client each time a new result is available

+<span id="dstu"></span>

+> **STU Note:** Warning: The WebSocket channel type is being examined
+> to provide functional parity with other channel types.
+In particular,
+> the current system fails to address authentication and a desire for
+> multiple subscriptions to be available to a single WebSocket connection.
+> More work is required.

 <span id="sms"></span>

 ### Email/SMS